polysyllabic/chaos/chaos/utils/README.md

 This utility must be run from the Pi's command line.
 Because it tests interaction with the controller, the controller must be plugged in to the Pi.

+When using `--usb`, the script will stop the running chaos engine and run `validate_mod` with `sudo` so it can access USB passthrough.

 ## gamepad_test